Broström procedure

 The Broström operation (or Broström-Gould technique) is a repair of ligaments on lateral ankle.
 It is designed to address ankle instability.
 More importantly, it is primarily used to repair the anterior talofibular ligament (ATFL) in the ankle.
 It is thought that the majority of patients regain most function in their ankles.
 The recovery time for the procedure varies according to the patient but usually takes a minimum of 3–6 months.

 Purpose

-The purpose of this procedure is to stabilize the ankle, improve the ankle's mechanics and restore full function.
-This procedure also aims to help a patient reduce pain related to their injury and ankle sprains, as well as to avoid early arthrosis.
-Many patients who have this procedure will also notice that they experience ankle sprains far less often.
-Some patients will experience no ankle sprains after this procedure unless they experience a trauma to their ankle.
+Acute ankle sprains are most frequently treated conservatively, although some surgeons may advocate acute repairs in certain situations.
+Surgery is indicated for chronic sprains with persistent ankle instability despite well-designed conservative management.